stefanvuckovic/clojureproject/README.md

 ```
 https://yts.to/api/v2/movie_details.json?movie_id=10
 ```
-When it comes to directors and actors data, besides name, imdb_code is downloaded for every person so it could be uniquely identified.
+When it comes to directors and actors data, besides name, IMDB code is downloaded for every person so it could be uniquely identified.
 That is important because actor and director data is used for computing recommendations.

 [IMDB]( http://www.imdb.com/ ) site is used for downloading movie reviews to be used for computing recommendations.
 Since there is no corresponding API available, data is downloaded directly from the IMDB pages.
 IMDB Code is used for integration of existing data and downloaded reviews.